 Use Case Assumptions

-In this example we will consider how to let logged in users submit and manage their posts withour accessing the site backend, and how to charge the money from them for posting.
+In this example use case guide we will consider how to let logged in users submit and manage their posts without accessing the site backend, and how to charge the money from them for posting.

-We assume that you already have bought CM User Submitted Posts and CM User Submitted Posts Payments add-on, but not installed it yet.
+We assume that you have already bought CM User Submitted Posts and CM User Submitted Posts Payments add-on, but not installed them yet.

 - Installing the plugin